pvorb/learn-you-a-haskell/en/11-functors-applicative-functors-and-monoids.md

 If we use the CNothing constructor, there are no fields, and if we use the CJust constructor, the first field is an integer and the second field can be any type.
-Let's make this an instance of Functor so that everytime we use fmap, the function gets applied to the second field, whereas the first field gets increased by 1.
+Let's make this an instance of Functor so that every time we use fmap, the function gets applied to the second field, whereas the first field gets increased by 1.

 ~~~~ {.haskell:hs name="code"}